 Why Eat Foods Rich in Acidophilus?

-According the the aforementioned study, some of the Lactobacillus acidophilus probiotic bacteria survived the digestive process.
-It is true that buying a product like Global Health Trax’s Fivelac can give you encoated acidophilus that can better survive digestion, but why spend money on an expensive dietary supplement when you can just kill two birds with one stone and fill your stomach while getting the probiotics your body needs for optimum health.
-Eating a plethora of acidophilus rich foods can therefore be a great way to get your calories for the day and safeguard your body with helpful microbiota.
+According the the aforementioned study, some of the L. acidophilus probiotic bacteria survived the digestive process.
+It is true that buying a product like Global Health Trax’s Fivelac can give you encoated acidophilus that can better survive digestion, but why spend money on an expensive dietary supplement when you can modify your diet to acquire the probiotics your body needs for optimum health?
+It all boils down to personal preference.
+Eating a plethora of L. acidophilus rich foods can be a great way to get your calories for the day while safeguarding your body with helpful microbiota.

 Foods Rich in Acidophilus

-There are many foods that contain acidophilus available.
-Sauerkraut, yogurt, kefir, and yogurt cheese are all foods that can contain acidophilus when properly manufactured.
-By adding these foods to your diet on a regular basis, you can guarantee that some acidophilus is making its way past your stomach into your intestines.
-Once in the intestines acidophilus will start to consume excess sugars (such as lactase) and ferment them into lactic acid.
-Yeast needs sugar to survive and the growth of yeast is stymied by high concentrations of acid; hence, lactic acid producing microbiota are a great weapon against the fungus Candida albicans.
+There are many foods that contain living acidophilus; but, you may need to make sure the package states living cultures if the product is likely pasteurized.
+Sauerkraut, yogurt, kefir, and "yogurt cheese" are all foods that can contain L. acidophilus when properly manufactured.
+By adding these foods to your diet on a regular basis, you can guarantee that some L. acidophilus is making its way past your stomach into your intestines.
+Once in the intestines, L. acidophilus will start to consume excess sugars (such as lactase) and ferment them into lactic acid.
+Yeast needs sugar to survive; and, the growth of yeast is stymied by high concentrations of acid.
+Hence, lactic acid producing microbiota are a great weapon against the fungus Candida albicans.

-When searching for yogurt with acidophilus, it is important to remember that pasteurized yogurt will not contain live bacteria as the pasteurization process kills the helpful microbiota.
-You can always choose to make your own acidophilus yogurt at home.
+When searching for yogurt with L. acidophilus, it is important to remember that pasteurized yogurt will not contain live bacteria—as the pasteurization process kills the helpful microbiota.
+You can always choose to make your own L. acidophilus yogurt at home.
 All it takes is some whole milk and live acidophilus cultures.
-Make sure you add the live acidophilus into the milk when you start making your yogurt.
-Additionally, allow the yogurt the longest time to ferment as possible; this will give you a thicker yogurt with more acidophilus living in the yogurt.
+Make sure you add the live L. acidophilus into the milk when you start making your yogurt.
+Additionally, allow the yogurt the longest time to ferment as possible, wihout being unsafe.
+This will give you a thicker yogurt with more L. acidophilus living in the yogurt.

 Kefir made from unpasteurized milk can be rich in helpful probiotics.
 If you cannot find any unpasteurized milk you can always use pasteurized milk.
-Simply put 1-2 tablespoons of kefir grains into a clean pint-sized mason jar that can be sealed (The more kefir grains you use, the faster it will culture).
-Make sure you add live Lactobacillus acidophilus capsules to the jar as well.
-Put milk over the kefir and acidophilus cultures and then cover the jar with a lid.
+Simply put 1-2 tablespoons of kefir grains into a clean, pint-sized mason jar that can be sealed (the more kefir grains you use, the faster it will culture).
+Make sure you add live L. acidophilus capsules to the jar as well.
+Put milk over the kefir and L. acidophilus cultures and then cover the jar with a lid.
 Let this jar sit in a warm place for approximately 12 to 36 hours.
 You will know that the kefir is ready when it gets thick.
-Consume large amounts of kefir to really get a lot of acidophilus into your intestines where it can start to fight Candida albicans.
+Consume large amounts of kefir to really get a lot of L. acidophilus into your intestines where it can start to fight Candida albicans.

 Acidophilus Yogurt Cheese

-Making sauerkraut with a high concentration is easy to do at home.
-When you make your sauerkraut be sure to add some salt to the mixture as this salt will help prevent bad bacteria from overgrowing.
-Lactobacillus acidophilus is unharmed by high concentrations of salt so it will be able to survive and grow in the sauerkraut.
-Fermenting your sauerkraut longer will also increase the amount of acidophilus that will be present in the finished product.
+Making sauerkraut with a good amount of Lactobacilli bacteria is easy to do at home.
+When you make your sauerkraut, be sure to add some salt to the mixture as this salt will help prevent bad bacteria from overgrowing.
+L. acidophilus is unharmed by high concentrations of salt; so, it will be able to survive and grow in the salted sauerkraut.
+Fermenting your sauerkraut longer will also increase the amount of L. acidophilus that will be present in the finished product.

-- http://www.ncbi.nlm.nih.gov/pubmed/23021757 -- Ortakci F. and Sert S’ Stability of Free and Encapsulated Lactobacillus acidophilus ATCC 4356 in Yogurt and in an Artificial Human Gastric Digestion system study.
+- http://www.ncbi.nlm.nih.gov/pubmed/23021757 — Ortakci F. and Sert S’ Stability of Free and Encapsulated L. acidophilus ATCC 4356 in Yogurt and in an Artificial Human Gastric Digestion system study.